OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-28.md

 All these curses will come upon you.
 They will pursue you and overtake you until you are destroyed, because you did not obey the Lord your God and observe the commands and decrees He gave you.

 ## Deuteronomy 28:46
-They will be a sign and a wonder to you and your descendants forever.
+They will be a sign and a wonder to you and your descendants for all time.

 ## Deuteronomy 28:47
-Because you did not serve the Lord your God joyfully and gladly in the time of prosperity,
+Because you did not serve the Lord your God with joy and gladness in the time of prosperity,

 ## Deuteronomy 28:48
 therefore in hunger and thirst, in nakedness and dire poverty, you will serve the enemies the Lord sends against you.
-He will put an iron yoke on your neck until He has destroyed you.
+He will place a heavy yoke on your neck until He has destroyed you.

 ## Deuteronomy 28:49
 The Lord will bring a nation against you from far away, from the ends of the earth, like an eagle swooping down, a nation whose language you will not understand,